5 ways to celebrate World Water Day

 4. Raise awareness on social media

-5. Donate to help those without access to clean water
+5. Donate to help those without access to clean water and sanitation

 Celebrate World Water Day this March!